 Some other highlights from the past 16 years:

 *We moved to our current location at Harper Park Middle School after the school opened in 1999.

 *Dave Dorst was hired as the youth and worship pastor in February 2002, and served until March 2020.

 *In May 2006, we changed our name from Potomac Hills Community Church to Potomac Hills Presbyterian Church to more accurately reflect our identity.

-*Dave Crenshaw and Rich Coffeen both served as part-time pastors between the years of 2005-2011.
+*Rev. Dave Crenshaw and Rev. Rich Coffeen both served as part-time pastors between the years of 2005-2011.

 *We had our first campaign drive to raise money for what was initially called the "Multiply Ministry Initiative" in the Fall of 2010.
 Preaching through the book of Esther, the motto of the campaign became "For Such A Time As This" and resulted in members pledging (and giving) over $530,000 during the three years of the campaign.
 The campaign came to a close at the end of 2013, and it’s been wonderful to see how faithful the congregation has been and seeing what God has brought: many new families, two new pastors, a renovated office, and new ministries.

 *Rev. Tom Rubino and Rev. Jeff Lee both served on staff from 2012-2015.

 *Rev. Frank Wang was hired in 2016 as the Assistant Pastor for youth, college, and young adults.